 You’ve got the knowledge, you’ve found a filmmaker who is looking for a piece of existing music, so where do you find these songs that you know are perfect?

-Your music library is usually a great starting place.
+Your music library or stock music is usually a great starting place.
 However, it may be that your back catalogue of Beyoncé may not be immediately licensable for your friend’s £2,000 budget short film.
 If you were looking to use a song by a well-known recording artist signed to one of the major labels, they may be reluctant to involve that artist’s song in your project.
 Strategize appropriately for the budget and scale of the project.

 As a lover of music and an aspiring music supervisor, collect a large music library with something from just about every genre.
 Your clients could be worlds apart and budgets apart, look out for new artists and new genres that could suit a project you might work on three years from now.